 Do they really understand your business and advertising objectives?
 Have they asked the right questions before sending you a proposed contract?

-How regular will contact with your account manager be, and what kind of updates can you expect to receive with regards to performance, strategy, optimisation and ongoing recommendations?
-It is made clear what the ratio of communication to work is?
-For example a time split of 80/20 of work/communication.
+How regular will their contact from your account manager be, and what kind of updates can you expect to receive with regards to performance, strategy, optimisation and ongoing recommendations?
+Is it made clear what the ratio of communication to work is?
+For example, a time split of 80/20 of work/communication.

 You own the advertising account.